Fat Transfer to Face in London & UK

 Advantages of fat transfer to face compared with dermal fillers

-- Fat transfer makes use of the body’s own natural fat for injection, dermal fillers use hyaluronic acid
+- Facial fat transfer makes use of your own fat for injection.
+Dermal fillers use hyaluronic acid

 - The fat injections technique does not carry the risk of an allergic reaction compared with soft tissue fillers

 - The results achieved from fat injections last much longer compared to cosmetic injectables

 |Postoperative garment 👕||Not required|

 |Final results 😃||6-12 weeks|